 Music was a pastime for the Thackerson family long before TV and computers.
 The family played music for entertainment and family holidays always found the Thackerson clan sitting around 'pickin' and grinnin'.

 Roy started playing the guitar at the age of 5 and was actually learning chords.
 At the age of 6, like all young boys, curiosity got the best of him one afternoon when Roy found what he thought was a "firecracker."

 Putting a match to that dynamite cap changed Roy's life that would challenge the young boy each and every day of his life.
-The smallest tasks became major obstacles.
+After his childhood accident even the smallest tasks became major obstacles.